neo-project/docs/docs/en-us/network/private-chain/private-chain.md

    >
    > You must create the multi-party signature address in each wallet so that the transfer transaction can be signed successfully  .

-Now you should see the contract address has 100 million NEO shares.
+Now you should see the contract address has 100 million Neo shares.

 ![image](../../assets/privatechain_14.png)